vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ### Prerequisites

 vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
-For that purpose, it fetches (state and) storage data and verifies it with storage proofs.
+For that purpose, it fetches state and storage data and verifies it with storage proofs.

 Storage proofs prove that a piece of storage is part of a block _with a specific hash_.
-Hence, the storage proof is 'connected' to a certain block hash.
+We say the storage proof is 'connected' to a certain block hash.

 However, the storage proof doesn't guarantee that the block with the specific hash actually exists on the chain.
 This verification needs to be done later with an on-chain smart contract.